9 Ways To Boost Your Energy Every Day (Without Caffeine): A Doctor Explains

 3. Drink plenty of water.

 If you're not downing water throughout the day, you're likely going to find your energy waning.
-In fact, a 2015 British study found that one in five people who went to their doctors complaining of chronic exhaustion were actually just dehydrated.
+In fact, a 2015 study found that more than one in 10 people who went to their doctor complaining of chronic exhaustion were actually just dehydrated.

 So if you're guilty of skipping your sips, resolve to drink more throughout the day.
 For optimal health and energy, it's recommended that women drink a minimum of nine cups of water a day while men should drink a minimum of 13.